Jerry Gill: Coaching career

 In January 2010, Gill was appointed manager of Weymouth, then bottom of the Conference South.
 With the club already in financial difficulty, many first-team players left.
 Budgetary constraints meant Gill was unable to bring in replacements, and after 44 days in post, he resigned, feeling the job had become untenable.
 Weymouth's chairman claimed the cost of travelling from his Midlands home was a factor in his departure, a suggestion that Gill refuted.
 In mid-2010, he joined Bristol Rovers as youth team coach.
 He led the team to the third round of the FA Youth Cup, in which they lost narrowly to Aston Villa's youth team, before a management restructure at the club resulted in his departure.

 In June 2011, Gill was appointed director of Kidderminster Harriers' new football academy.
 According to the director of sport at Stourbridge College, Harriers' academy partner, he "was instrumental in setting up the Football Academy and has laid down some very solid foundations in relation to shaping the discipline and attitude of our young players".
 He left Harriers in February 2013 to concentrate on scouting for Premier League club Norwich City, a role he had been involved with for some months on a part-time basis.
 He replaced Gary Holt, who departed to manage Falkirk, as Professional Development Phase Coach at Norwich City's academy, and was subsequently appointed as the U18s Academy Team Manager.
 He parted company with the club in July 2015 and soon took up the post of Academy U18 head coach at Wolverhampton Wanderers.
 He left his post with Wolves in March 2017.

 On 5 October 2017, Gill was appointed first team manager of his former side Bath City.

+On 18 November 2024, Gill left his role as first team manager of Bath City after he mutually agreed to part company with immediate effect.

+On 5 April 2025, Gill was appointed Interim Assistant Head Coach of National League side Solihull Moors.

+In June 2025, Gill was appointed assistant manager of recently relegated National League South side Dagenham & Redbridge.
+He stepped down from this role in September 2025.

+On 24 September 2025, Gill was appointed assistant manager of his former side Yeovil Town until the end of the 2025–26 season.